human1-z/Lylia-Offseason-2025/README.md

 * Fixes issue where a Control Hub with a configured USB-connected Expansion Hub would not work if the Expansion Hub was missing at startup
 * Fixes potential issues caused by having mismatched Control/Expansion Hub firmware versions
 * Fixes [ftc_app issue 673](https://github.com/ftctechnh/ftc_app/issues/673) Latest matchlog is being deleted instead of old ones by RobotLog
-* Fixes ConceptVuforiaUltimateGoalNavigationWebcam sample opmode by correctly orienting camera on robot.
+* Fixes ConceptVuforiaUltimateGoalNavigationWebcam sample opmode by correctly orienting camera on lyliaRobot.
 * Fixes issue where logcat would be spammed with InterruptedExceptions when stop is requested from the Driver Station (this behavior was accidentally introduced in v5.3).
 This change has no impact on functionality.
 * Fixes issue where the blocks editor fails to load if the name of any TeleOp opmode contains an apostrophe.